keras-team/keras/docs/templates/getting-started/functional-api-guide.md

-from keras.layers import Input, Embedding, LSTM, Dense from keras.models import Model import numpy as np
+from keras.layers import Input, Embedding, LSTM, Dense from keras.models import Model import numpy as np np.random.seed(0)  # Set a random seed for reproducibility

 # Headline input: meant to receive sequences of 100 integers, between 1 and 10000.
 # Note that we can name any layer by passing it a "name" argument.